AI Glossary

 Convolution

-A mathematical operation that applies filters to input data, fundamental to convolutional neural networks and signal processing
+A mathematical operation that applies filters to input data, fundamental to convolutional neural networks and signal processing.

 convolutionCNNconvolutional neural network+3

-Cross-Validation
+Cross-Validation (CV)

 A technique for assessing how well a machine learning model will generalize to new data by testing it on multiple subsets of the available data.